Skip to main content

 Quick Answer

-Standard waste factors: hardwood straight 5–10%, diagonal 15%; vinyl LVP 7–10%; carpet 10–15%; tile straight 10%, diagonal 15–20%; drywall 10–15%.
-But pattern repeat and room shape can add another 15–30% on top of those base figures — stacking diagonal layout, a patterned material, and an L-shaped room can push total waste past 35%.
-The generic "10% rule" was designed for small, rectangular rooms with straight layouts only.
+Typical waste-factor planning ranges: hardwood straight 5–10% (per the NWFA Installation Guidelines (2002 archived edition), 5% is the minimum cutting allowance for standard installations), diagonal 15%; vinyl LVP 7–10%, carpet 10–15%, tile straight 10% / diagonal 15–20%; drywall 10–15%.
+Pick the lower end for rectangular straight-lay rooms, Select-grade material, and an experienced installer; the higher end for diagonal layouts, L-shaped rooms, Character-grade material, and DIY.
+Pattern repeat and room shape add another 15–30% — stacking diagonal layout, a patterned material, and an L-shaped room can push total waste past 35%.
+The generic "10% rule" was designed for small rectangular straight-lay rooms.
+Check current deals.

 Waste Factor Reference Table by Material and Layout